Sheezus: Composition

 Sheezus contains a "diverse mix of vibrant pop hooks, snappy commentary and a fearlessly perceptive outlook."
 Allen's sound, aesthetic, and lyricism on the album has been described as a return to "the same firecracker who turned heads in the mid-'00s with eclectic, post-hip-hop tunes and bullshit-slaying lyrics".
-The album's opening track "Sheezus" is a "sarcastic pop" song, containing "anti-pop" lyrics that namecheck artists such as Lady Gaga, Rihanna, Katy Perry, Beyoncé and Lorde.
+The album's opening track "Sheezus" is a "sarcastic pop" song, containing "anti-pop" lyrics that namecheck singers such as Lady Gaga, Rihanna, Katy Perry, Beyoncé and Lorde.
 "L8 CMMR" is a bubblegum pop and electropop song, whose lyrics describe Allen's obsession with her male lover.

 "Air Balloon" is a bubblegum pop song that was described by Billboard as "more of a loopy lullaby than a slice of social commentary", the song contains a toy piano arrangement and creaseless beat.
 "Our Time" is song built over "synth pop swirls", described as having a "carefree attitude".
 "Insincerely Yours" is a funk song that contains a "narrative of blunt truths and gutsy celeb culture sneers."
 The track namechecks models Cara Delevingne and Jourdan Dunn, as well as singer Rita Ora; Allen stated that the song is "not about them, it's about the idea of them—how the media perceive them.
 It's about how the way[sic] the media perceive them as entities and how that actually has nothing to do with how they are in real life."

 "Take My Place" is a song that lyrically is about Allen's first child who she lost through a stillbirth in 2010.
-"As Long as I Got You" contains a "jittery" harmonica and revolves around the theme of married life and Allen's partying past.
+"As Long as I Got You" revolves around the theme of married life and Allen's partying past.
 "URL Badman" is a response to the controversy surrounding Allen's music video for Hard out Here.
-Layered over "ironic" dubstep wobbles, the song was described as "an astute slap across the faceless nature of the blogosphere".
+The song was described as "an astute slap across the faceless nature of the blogosphere".
 On "Silver Spoon", Allen lambasts all the critics who continually attribute her success to her privileged upbringing, echoing the "snarky charm" of her previous albums, Alright, Still and It's Not Me, It's You.
 "Hard out Here" is a "typically outspoken, sweary" synth-pop song.
 Lyrically, it speaks about "body image pressures and misogyny in the entertainment industry".